George Campbell, 8th Duke of Argyll

 George John Douglas Campbell, 8th and 1st Duke of Argyll (30 April 1823 – 24 April 1900; styled Marquess of Lorne until 1847), was a Scottish polymath and Liberal statesman.
-He made a significant geological discovery in the 1850s when his tenant found fossilized leaves embedded among basalt lava on the Island of Mull.
-He also helped to popularize ornithology and was one of the first to give a detailed account of the principles of bird flight in the hopes of advancing human flight.
+He made a significant geological discovery in the 1850s when his tenant found fossilised leaves embedded among basalt lava on the Island of Mull.
+He also helped to popularise ornithology and was one of the first to give a detailed account of the principles of bird flight in the hopes of advancing human flight.
 His literary output was extensive writing on topics varying from science and theology to economy and politics.
 In addition to this, he served prominently in the administrations of Lord Aberdeen, Lord Palmerston, John Russell and William Gladstone.

 Background

 Argyll was born at Ardencaple Castle, Dunbartonshire, the second but only surviving son of John Campbell, 7th Duke of Argyll, and his second wife Joan Glassel, the only daughter of John Glassel.
 Argyll succeeded his father as Duke of Argyll (Peerage of Scotland) in 1847.
 With his death he became also hereditary Master of the Household of Scotland and Sheriff of Argyllshire.

 He owned 175,000 acres in Argyll and Dumbarton.